DIY Finishing - Finishing Techniques

 Why stains appear when staining

-The main cause of staining is the different absorption of colour in the wood.
+The main cause of stains is different color absorption in the wood.
 It happens because of the quality of the wood or the way it is processed before staining.
-If we refer to the quality of the wood we are talking about its density, how easily it absorbs the staining solution, resin or tannin content or growth defects (knots, twisted fibre).
-That is, a wood like poplarFast-growing and very lanky, it absorbs colour quickly and differently and spots can appear very easily.
-Oak but it is dense and harder which makes for even absorption and stain-free staining.
+If we are talking about the quality of the wood we are talking about its density, how easily it absorbs the staining solution, the resin or tannin content or growth defects (knots, twisted fiber).
+I mean, a wood like poplar, fast-growing and very lank, it absorbs color quickly and differently and stains can appear very easily.
+Oak but it's dense and tougher, which makes for even absorption and stain-free coloring.

-Related to processing is the important way the wood is cut and sanded.
-Clean cuts, without jagged or jagged edges, made with sharp quality tools, make for a more even absorption.
+Related to machining is how the wood is cut and sanded.
+Clean cuts, free of nicks and gouges, made with quality, sharp tools, make for more uniform absorption.
 Sanding is one of the most important processes for the final appearance of the product.
-Uniform colouring, adhesion of the varnish, and a pleasant tint to the film depend on how much attention has been paid to sanding.
-I consider sanding so important to achieving a quality end product that I put it at the top of my recommendations for stain-free wood staining.
+The uniform coloring, the adhesion of the varnish, the nice feel of the film all depend on how much attention has been given to sanding.
+I consider sanding so important for a quality end product that I have put it at the top of my recommendations for stain-free wood staining.

 wood staining